|life span|| |

 It's no accident that Saint Hubert is the patron saint of hunters.
 Bloodhounds were used to pick up the scent of boars and deer during medieval hunts.
 They've also been used to track down people since the breed's early days: At times, for dark purposes (such as tracking escaped slaves) and at others, for noble ones (like finding lost children).

-The modern bloodhound was recognized by the American Kennel Association in 1885, and is still employed by many police departments and detectives.
+The modern bloodhound was recognized by the American Kennel Club in 1885, and is still employed by many police departments and detectives for their scent-tracking superpowers.

-- Famous bloodhounds range from beloved fictional characters, including Mickey Mouse’s dog Pluto, and Duke from The Beverly Hillbillies, to real-life sleuth hounds, like one born in 1900 named Nick Carter.
-Nick found over 650 people, including one whose trail was 12 days old!
+- Famous bloodhounds include real-life super sleuth named Nick Carter.
+Born in 1900, Nick found over 650 people, including one whose trail was 12 days old!